-- For international scholars: $640 for the DS2019 host document for the J-1 Visa (there will also be a governmental SEVIS fee for the visa itself)
+- For international scholars: $690 for the DS2019 Processing Fee for the J-1 visa (there will also be a US government SEVIS fee for the visa itself)

 - For all scholars: $500 Department fee

-Please note that the J-1 visa fee is mandatory and cannot be waived.
+Please note that the DS2019 Processing Fee and University Services Fee are mandatory and cannot be waived.

 Information Regarding Visas

 Foreign visiting scholars will need to obtain a J-1 Visa to pursue their research in the African American Studies Department.
 J-1 Visas are obtained by the issuance of a DS-2019 (which is the “certificate of eligibility”).
 There are several steps to securing a J-1 Visa and each step takes time.
 Plan for the visa application process to take 3-4 months, depending upon your home country.